AllieHexley/photoSim/README.txt

-% README
+% README - needs updating before submission!

 Simulations:
-- simulatePhotoreceptorSignals: Simulate photoreceptor signals from the displays and the real world (should be the first script ran) TO DO: make this 3 primary displays only
+- simulatePhotoreceptorSignals: Simulate photoreceptor signals from the displays and the real world (should be the first script ran)
-- simulatePhotoreceptorDistortions: Calculate distortions introduced to photoreceptor signals reproduced on displays after you have transformed your five primary signal space to a 3 primary representation on displays (should be the second script ran) TO DO for publishing: make this LMS only
+- simulatePhotoreceptorDistortions: Calculate distortions introduced to photoreceptor signals reproduced on displays after you have transformed your five primary signal space to a 3 primary representation on displays (should be the second script ran)

 Data:
 -99Reflectances.csv: Data on 99 reflectance samples from IES ... used in this analysis